Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Cagney and Lacey – one maverick and one steady eddy, so far so ‘seen it’, but there’s a twist.
 These cops both have veejays and boobies.
 It’s called Feminism, baby, look it up in your dicktionary.

-Fame – an offshoot of the hard-hitting movie about kids studying at performing arts college, there’s a teacher played by an actual real-life owl.
-He’s called Old Owly.
+Fame – an offshoot of the hard-hitting movie about kids studying at performing arts college, there’s a teacher that looks like he’s being played by an actual real-life owl.

 Da Ali G Show – a heightened Tim Westwood sits in front of a confused politician and builds up to saying “is it because I is black?” until it’s not funny anymore, which, for the sake of clarity, is never.